Neuropathy in Jacksonville

-At Casey Family Chiropractic, neuropathy is just one of the many medical conditions that we treat.
-Neuropathy is damage to one or more of a body's nerves, usually resulting in dysfunction in movement and sensation.
-Here is what Jacksonville, IL residents need to know about neuropathy and how it is treated.
+At Casey Family Wellness, neuropathy is just one of the many medical conditions that we treat.
+Neuropathy in Jacksonville, IL is damage to one or more of a body's nerves, usually resulting in dysfunction in movement and sensation.
+Here is what you need to know about neuropathy and how it is treated.

 The nervous system is a network of cells that moves nerve impulses throughout the body.
 This network helps the body receive sensory information and then uses that information to coordinate motor responses.
 Neuropathy damages nerves, which disrupts this process, making communication between the body and the mind more difficult.
 There are different types of neuropathy: autonomic, focal, peripheral, and proximal neuropathy.

 Signs and symptoms of this disease will depend on the affected nerve and the severity of the problem.
 Typically, someone with neuropathy will experiences numbness, tingling, burning, and similar paresthesia-like symptoms.
 Some people report dizziness, twitching, imbalance, muscle weakness, and a loss of sensation.
 A neuropathic person may not be able to feel the cold, the heat, or a physical injury.
 The symptoms will also vary depending on what type of neuropathy you have.
 For example, those with peripheral neuropathy are more likely to have pain sensitivity, and burning or stinging sensations in the legs or feet.